gleisner/csharp-tdd/README.md

 - Use [Microsoft Fakes](https://msdn.microsoft.com/en-us/library/hh549175.aspx) for anything else
     * It generates a fake assembly that the system under test will use instead of the real binary
-    * Note that shims are very slow and tedious to setup, so you may want to wrap the dependency in an interface if you'll be using it other classes.
+    * Note that shims are very slow and tedious to setup, so you may want to wrap the dependency if you'll using it frequently

 #### Coverage
  - Visual Studio: `Tests > Analyze Code Coverage > All Tests`